-An adult ticket costs 95 DKK, approximately 13 euros.
+An adult ticket costs 95 DKK, approximately 13 euros or 15 dollars.
 Children and teenagers below the age of 18 get in for free.
 Opening hours depend on the season, but Kronborg Castle is open to the public on most days of the year, with the exception of some Mondays and during the Christmas holidays.
 More information here.

 Kronborg is not the only castle in Helsingør.
 A little bit west we find Marienlyst Castle, much smaller and with a significantly different style, but very unique in its own way.

-The castle was completed in 1588 and style is Neoclassicist.
-At first it was a royal resident, although not permanent – rather as a part time residence that was used for entertainment and hunting.
+The castle was completed in 1588 and the style is Neoclassicist.
+At first, it was a royal residence, although not permanent – but rather as a part-time residence that was used for entertainment and hunting.
 The royals later sold the grounds, and several changes were made.
 Much focus was put on the gardens.
 The castle is now owned by the municipality of Helsingør, and it works as a museum.
 When entering the castle, you can see exhibitions of paintings and handicraft works.
 Seeing the park is also highly recommended.

 Just a few minutes north of the Marienlyst Castle, we find the local casino.
 It is considered to be one of the best in Denmark, with a clear emphasis on offering a luxury experience.